Technical note: Tax implications for companies and employees in relation to employees trading their shares on PISCES

 A gain arising from an acquisition of shares by an employee is employment income and chargeable to Income Tax and, where the shares are readily convertible assets (RCAs), Class 1 National Insurance contributions (NICs).

-Where employees acquire shares which are RCAs, the employer is required to operate PAYE in respect of any Income Tax and NICs due.
-Where shares acquired are not RCAs, the employee is required to report the acquisition and pay any Income Tax due by submitting a Self Assessment tax return.
+Where employees acquire shares which are Readily Convertible Assets (RCAs), the employer is required to operate PAYE in respect of any Income Tax and NICs due.
+Where shares acquired are not RCAs, the employee is required to report the acquisition and pay any Income Tax due by submitting a self-assessment tax return.

-Shares are RCAs if they are listed on a stock exchange or if, at the time the shares are acquired, other trading arrangements exist.
-Shares are also RCAs if such trading arrangements are likely to come into existence in accordance with an understanding or arrangement in place at the time the shares are acquired.
+Shares are RCAs if they are listed on a stock exchange; or if trading arrangements exist or are likely to come into existence in accordance with an arrangement or understanding in place at the time the shares are acquired.

 Shares acquired in anticipation of the company being admitted to PISCES (even if admission is not guaranteed) will also be viewed as RCAs, because there is an understanding at the time of award that trading arrangements are likely to come into existence afterwards.